Communicable Disease Prevention Plan

 Communicable Disease Policies

-Kootenay Backcountry Guides will follow all public health orders as laid out by the provinces in which our trips and courses take place.
+Kootenay Backcountry Guides will follow all public health orders as laid out by the provinces where our trips and courses take place.
 These policies are subject to change.

 Environmental Hygiene: